Chris Sabo

-Christopher Andrew Sabo (born January 19, 1962) is a former third baseman in Major League Baseball who played for the Cincinnati Reds, Baltimore Orioles, Chicago White Sox, and St. Louis Cardinals between 1988 and 1996.
+Christopher Andrew Sabo (born January 19, 1962) is an American former third baseman in Major League Baseball who played for the Cincinnati Reds, Baltimore Orioles, Chicago White Sox, and St. Louis Cardinals between 1988 and 1996.
 He was the head baseball coach of the Akron Zips (2020–2022).

 Early life

 Sabo was born in Detroit, Michigan, the son of a plumber and a waitress.
-The Sabos lived in Rosedale Park, three blocks from the 1968 Championship Detroit Tiger Willie Horton.
+The Sabos lived in Rosedale Park, three blocks from Willie Horton, a member of the 1968 World Champion Detroit Tigers.

 Sabo attended Detroit Catholic Central High School.
 In high school, he excelled as both a hockey goalie and a golfer in addition to being one of the area's best baseball players, twice earning all-state honors.
 Sabo played hockey on two national championship 17-and-under teams and, before enrolling at Michigan, also played hockey as a goaltender in one game in the Ontario Junior Hockey League for the Niagara Falls Flyers in the 1979–80 season.
 As a senior, he was torn between pursuing a hockey career or a baseball career but ultimately chose baseball and a scholarship to the University of Michigan despite being drafted in the 1980 Major League Baseball Draft by the Montreal Expos.

 In 1982, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 A third baseman, Sabo was a key component on a strong Michigan team that finished third in the College World Series in 1983, a season in which Sabo was joined as a starting infielder by future Reds teammate and Baseball Hall of Famer Barry Larkin.
 That season, Sabo earned first-team All-American honors from The Sporting News and Baseball America.